Bergen Tunnels: Rehabilitation

+There are unfunded plans to rehabilitate the South Bergen Tunnel as it suffers from water leakage and icicle formation during the winter months.

 Historic status

 The tunnels are part of New Jersey's state historic preservation office historic district, designated the Old Main Delaware, Lackawanna and Western Railroad Historic District.
 They were documented in 2001 for the Historic American Engineering Record.